rostro36/Notes/Big Data/Week 06/06_readings.md

 Groups of mixed contents (lists/maps) can also be referenced with *xs:Group* in the schema.

 *xs:sequence* starts a dict declaration in the schema, where each element must be in the document, in the exact same order.
-*<xs:choice>* gives the choice of exactly one of the incapsulated elements.
+*<xs:choice>* gives the choice of exactly one of the encapsulated elements.
-*<xs:all>* says that all of the incapsulated elements must be in the element in the doc, but the order does not matter.
+*<xs:all>* says that all of the encapsulated elements must be in the element in the doc, but the order does not matter.

 *xs:any(Attribute)* element tell the schema processor that zero or more elements may occur at this location, it is used for setting attributes like namespace or *processContents="skip"* if the content should not be validated.

 One can set the cardinality in the schema with the *maxOccurs* and *minOccurs* attributes of elements.
 For n one can use *unbounded*.

 Instead of explicitly saying that an element should be empty one can say that another *complexType* should live there and then not declare that *complexType*. *Null* is therefore the only empty *complexType*.
-*xs:complexContent* must be used instead of *xs:simpleContent* to use complex datatypes further down.
-Simple content is a basic datatype that may be restricted by *facets*.
+*xs:complexContent* must be used instead of *xs:simpleContent* to use complex data-types further down.
+Simple content is a basic data-type that may be restricted by *facets*.

 ### Importing schema pieces from other files
 *<xs:include schemaLocation="path"/>* lets you now reference other files in the schema as if they were at the bottom of this file.

-*<xs:redifine schemaLocation="path">* let's you import names, but extend/restrict it for this schema file, much like Java classes, unless the to-be-redifined class has a *final* attribute.
+*<xs:redifine schemaLocation="path">* let's you import names, but extend/restrict it for this schema file, much like Java classes, unless the to-be-redefined class has a *final* attribute.

 Using *xs:import*, it is possible to make the global types and elements that are declared by a schema belonging to another namespace accessible from within an arbitrary schema.
 There are also abstract classes.